Cafe interior

 Advertising

-Time Out tip: Dear Daisy is conveniently located across the road from Forestville tram stop.
-So leave the car at home and don’t risk the residential parking fine.
+Time Out tip: Daisy is conveniently located across the road from the Forestville tram stop – so leave the car at home and don’t risk the residential parking fine.

 What is it?
-A Prospect Road cornerstore café that you can’t miss thanks to its super massive, purple mural.
+A Prospect Road cornerstore café that you can’t miss thanks to its massive purpl-ish mural.

 Why we love it: Cotto is the café for you if you’re looking to go all out for brunch.
 Their generous and inventive menu will have you rolling out the door down the streets of Prospect, no matter what you order.
 The cornerstore café has convinced us that all avo toasts need a drizzle of honey sauce, and that chilli crab toast tastes better in croissant form.
-Gluten-free takes are a bit hit at Cotto, and they’re actually done well – none of that brick-like bread in sight.
-Instead, ‘Sin-amon’ Waffles topped with lemon-whipped mascarpone, salted caramel, fresh berries, hazelnut praline and a bright fruit coulis.
+Gluten-free takes are a big hit at Cotto, and they’re actually done well – none of that brick-like bread in sight.
+Try the waffles topped with whipped mascarpone and fresh fruit or the brioche French toast if you're after something sweet.
 Work up an appetite with Prospect Run Club, who go there for their post-run caffeine needs, or simply meet the crew there with your four-legged friend by your side.

-Time Out tip: Given Cotto’s cornerstore locale on the happening Prospect Road, nabbing a bench out the front is the place to be for people-watching with the most – or dog-watching – whatever you’re into.
+Time Out tip: Given Cotto’s cornerstore locale on the happening Prospect Road, nabbing a bench out the front is the place to be for people-watching – or dog-watching, if you prefer.

 Isabel Cant